Is Yelling at My Children Harmful? (Here’s What You Need to Know)

 For example, “I feel stressed when I don’t have enough advanced notice to complete a task.
 It would be really helpful for me if we could develop a plan to help you keep track of your shoes (or organize your school papers) so we all know where everything is.”

-Be sure not to add any extra qualifiers or blame onto the apology.
+Be sure not to add any extra qualifiers or blame to the apology.
 For example, “I feel stressed because you lost your shoes,” only adds fuel to the fire.
-Acknowledge where you overreacted, make a plan for the future and let your children know how you SHOULD have responded in the moment.
+Acknowledge where you overreacted, make a plan for the future, and let your children know how you SHOULD have responded.

 The fact that you’re reading this article, tells me you’re a great parent–you want the best for your children and you want to be the parent you always knew you would be.
 But if you’re like the thousands of families I’ve had the privilege of teaching, you may not be equipped with all the right tools.